 The experience of the project points to different lines of future research.
 Firstly, the agent approach offers an interesting framework for combining automated and interactive theorem proving on a user-oriented representation level (and in this sense it differs a lot from the mainly machine-oriented related work).
 This approach can be further improved by developing a more distributed view of proof construction and a dynamic configuration of cooperating agents.
 Secondly, in order to concurrently follow different lines of search (or-parallelism), a more sophisticated resource handling should be added to the system.
 Thirdly, the communication overhead for obtaining large proofs is the main performance bottleneck.
 More efficient communication facilities between the different systems involved have to be developed.
-Contrasting the idea of having filters as suggested in [DF99] we also want to investigate whether in our context (expressive higherorder language) abstraction techniques can be employed to compress the exchanged information (humans do not exchange clauses) during the construction of proofs.
+Contrasting the idea of having filters as suggested in [DF99] we also want to investigate whether in our context (expressive higher-order language) abstraction techniques can be employed to compress the exchanged information (humans do not exchange clauses) during the construction of proofs.

 Further future work includes improving several technical aspects of the current OMEGA environment and the prototype implementation of our system that have been uncovered during our experiments.
-We would also like to test the system in a real multi-processor environment, where even the agent-shells for external reasoners can be physically distributed - currently, the agent-shells, which are local, make indirect calls (via MATHWEB) to the external systems.
+We would also like to test the system in a real multi-processor environment, where all agents for external reasoners can be physically rather than indirectly (via MATHWEB) distributed.
 Furthermore, we will integrate additional systems and provide further representation translation packages.
 The agents' self-monitoring and self-evaluation criteria, and the system's resource adjustment capabilities will be improved in the future.
 We would also like to employ counter-example agents as indicators for early backtracking.
 Finally, we need to examine whether our system could benefit from a dynamic agent grouping approach as described in [FW95], or from an integration of proof critics as discussed in [IB95].

-Acknowledgements.
+Acknowledgements

 For advice, support, and encouragement we thank Alan Bundy, Michael Fisher, Malte Hübner, Andreas Franke, and Jürgen Zimmer.
 This work was supported by EPSRC grants GR/M99644 and GR/M22031 (Birmingham), and the SFB 378 (Saarbrücken).